alexanderwood/IntroCryptography_Lectures/README.md

 In each folder, you will find:
 - tex file for the slides
 - pdf file of all the slides
-- folder containing example programs (where applicable)
+- py folder: containing example python programs (where applicable)
-- folder containing the images in the slides (in case you want to edit the tex file)
+- img folder: containing the images in the slides (in case you want to edit the tex file)

 Email me with any questions: awood [at] jjay.cuny.edu Or visit my website: http://awood.ws.gc.cuny.edu/